get free help from a 5 Star Google Rated California health insurance California Medicare Supplement Options - Insider's Guide to Medigap plans

 This is an amount you have to pay before the plan goes 100% in a given calendar year.

-Essentially, you're saving in monthly premium now with additional risk if something happens healthwise.
+Essentially, you're saving in monthly premium now with additional exposure if something happens healthwise.

 At age 65, it's not exactly the best age to take that gamble!